 342 was one of a batch of 10 Sunbeam F4s that entered service between October and December 1951 which replaced the 10 Sunbeam MS2s (155 -164) dating from 1933.
 Between 1951 and 1959 these vehicles predominantly worked Walsall’s share of the joint service to Wolverhampton.
-However, in 1959 they were ousted from this route by eight second hand trolleybuses purchased from Hastings.
+However, in 1959 they were ousted from this route by eight second-hand trolleybuses purchased from Hastings.

 Walsall Corporation Transport were amongst a number of municipal fleets amalgamated into the West Midlands Passenger Transport Authority in the early autumn of 1969.
 The future of 46 trolleybuses amidst a fleet of 2,000 motorbuses looked bleak and it was no surprise when the WMPTE announced plans to abandon the system.
 342 survived in service until the last day of trolleybus operation on 3 October 1970.